GoodDay360/Gesture-Recognition/README.md

 ```
 # Hand Track
 - Hand tracking technology with the help of Mediapipe.
+- This also detect if it `Left or Right` Hand.
 - I know there a lot of stuff down there but trust me.
 - Just read it one by one it easy to understand.
 ```python